alibaba/hooks/packages/hooks/src/useFusionTable/index.en-US.md

 ---
 # useFusionTable

-useFusionTable encapsulates the commonly used Fusion [Form](https://fusion.design/pc/component/basic/form) and Fusion [Table](https://fusion.design/pc/component/basic/table) linkage logic.
+useFusionTable encapsulates the commonly used [Fusion Form](https://fusion.design/pc/component/basic/form) and [Fusion Table](https://fusion.design/pc/component/basic/table) data binding logic.

+`useFusionTable` is implemented based on `useRequest`.
 Before using it, you need to understand a few points that are different from `useRequest`:

-1. `service` receives two parameters, the first parameter is the paging data `{current, pageSize, sorter, filters}`, and the second parameter is the form data.
+1. `service` receives two parameters, the first parameter is the paging data `{ current, pageSize, sorter, filters }`, and the second parameter is the form data.
-2. The data structure returned by `service` must be `{total: number, list: Item[]}`.
+2. The data structure returned by `service` must be `{ total: number, list: Item[] }`.
 3. Additional `tableProps`、`paginationProps` and `search` fields will be returned to manage tables and forms.
 4. When `refreshDeps` changes, it will reset `current` to the first page and re-initiate the request.

+## Examples

 ### Table management

-useFusionTable will automatically manage the pagination data of `Table`, you only need to pass the returned `tableProps` and `paginationProps` to the corresponding components.
+`useFusionTable` will automatically manage the pagination data of `Table`, you only need to pass the returned `tableProps` and `paginationProps` to the corresponding components.

 ```tsx | pure
 <Table columns={columns} rowKey="email" {...tableProps} />